zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all providers products options by accessing the route below.
+The user can visualize all providers products options by accessing the route below.

 route: *`GET "/api/v1/catalog-components/id-catalog-provider-product-attribute/catalog-component-options"`*